michaeloryl/rollo-npm/README.md

 ##### registerSayEvent()

 Your app can receive the output of any executed `say` commands by using the `registerSayEvent()` method and passing it a callback.
-Your callback will receive one parameter, which is the text that was sent as a parameter to the `say`command.
+Your callback will receive one parameter, which is the text that was sent as a parameter to the `say` command.
 You use it like in the following:

     var Rollo = require('rollo');

     Rollo.registerSayEvent(function(text) {
       console.log("Rolo said: " + text);
+    });

+##### registerLogEvent()

+Your app can receive the output of any console logging output by the Rollo command processor by using the `registerLogEvent()` method and passing it a callback.
+Your callback will receive one parameter, which is the text that was logged to the console.
+You use it like in the following:

+    var Rollo = require('rollo');

+    Rollo.registerLogEvent(function(text) {
+      console.log("Rolo log: " + text);
     });

 ## Rollo Syntax